skillrepos/ollama-intro/labs.md

 <br><br>

 4. The `/api/generate` endpoint we were using has no memory.
 Another endpoint, `/api/chat`, takes a *messages* array instead which serves as "memory".
-Let's ask the **same question twice**, once cold and once with a conversation in front of it.
+Let's ask the **same question twice**, once cold and once with a conversation in front of it. **After the process runs, look in the ` "messages": [ "content": ` section to see the answer.
+(See screenshot.)**

 ```
 curl -sS http://localhost:11434/api/chat -d '{